HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/dam_friendly_urls.md

 ![](../../../images/CreateCollectionError_friendlyUrl_2.png "Create collection unsupported unique name")

 ## Copying friendly URL for assets
-User can copy friendly URL and API URL of an assets from the URLs section of asset's inspector panel
+User can copy the friendly URL and API URL of an assets from the URLs section of asset's inspector panel
 ![](../../../images/Copy_friendlyUrl.png "Copy friendly url")

 <!-- **Related information**